Rinas1817/Rinas1817/README.md

 # 💭 Quote

-> **"Technology becomes meaningful when it solves real-world problems and creates positive impact."**
+> *"Technology becomes meaningful when it solves real-world problems and creates a positive impact."*

 ---